- Which companies offer the cheapest non-owner car insurance in South Dakota?

 Average cost of non-owner car insurance in South Dakota

-The average cost of non-owner car insurance in South Dakota is $170, but your rate may differ depending on your driving record, age and the coverage you choose.
+The average cost of non-owner car insurance in South Dakota is $170, but your rate will vary based on:

 Non-owner car insurance in South Dakota by age and gender

-Whether you're looking for non-owner or standard car insurance, age and gender affect your rates in South Dakota.
+Both your age and gender can affect your insurance rates, whether you're looking for non-owner or standard car insurance in South Dakota.

 | Age group | Female | Male |